FranDiGio/dev-brain/1- Concepts/DevOps Culture.md

 - **Shared ownership** → Everyone is responsible for the product’s success and reliability — no more “dev’s fault” vs “ops’ fault.”

 - **Common goals and metrics** → Teams align around delivery speed, quality, and user satisfaction rather than separate departmental KPIs.

+- **Small, autonomous teams** → (ideally 5–7 engineers, never more than 10) maximize communication flow and accountability.

+- **Long-term product or domain ownership** → gives teams a sense of purpose and continuity, increasing quality and motivation.

 - **Collaboration over control** → Removes barriers like ticket queues and rigid handoffs that slow innovation.